jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Possibly put a label on these to detail the error

 # Hotdog Generation
-- Generate quality score on the hotdog creation
-	- Use the score to determine stat metrics

 - Set up meats randomizer in Hotdog creation
 	- Use random selection for non-trigger ones
 	- Have list of good, okay, and bad ingredients
 	- Representation of the quality score to determine failure / success

-- Generate a mold score (scale for failures)

 - Generate a radioactivity score (scale for failures)